Crush Injuries - Jones Law Group - Your Lawyers for Life

 Causes of Crush Injuries

 There are many different types of accidents that can cause crushing injuries, but most commonly, they’re associated with motor vehicle accidents.
-In the United States, there are approximately 38,000 deaths because of car accidents each year.
-On top of that, there are three million accidents that cause injuries and two million accidents that cause permanent injury.
+In the United States, there are approximately 38,000 car accident deaths each year.

+On top of that, there are 3 million accidents that cause injuries and 2 million accidents that cause permanent injury.
 Most accidents that result in fatality occur because of alcohol (40%), speeding (30%), and reckless driving (33%).

 Car Accidents

-Car accidents can cause crushing injuries when a car is struck with a large force, causing the car to crush inward on the victim.
+Car accidents can cause crush injuries when a car is struck with a large force, causing the car to crush inward on the victim.
 Most commonly, car accident victims incur crushing injuries in their lower bodies.

 Car accidents are the most common type of motor vehicle accident because of how many cars there are on the road, but they’re not the most fatal type of accident.